 Once you have the core system working and can send email locally, you’ll need basic antispam protections.
 We’ll discuss greylisting and DNSBLs.

 You can now risk telling the world about your mail system via DNS.
-This routes us into topics like Send Permitted From (SPF), and Domain Keys for Internet Mail (DKIM).
+This routes us into topics like Sender Policy Framework (SPF), and Domain Keys for Internet Mail (DKIM).
 With those basics you can look at acronyms like DMARC, BIMI, MTA-STS, and TLS-RPT.
 The main goal of this book is to teach you about these tools and protocols so that you can improve deliverability of your email.

 We will focus on modern email.
 While some networks still rely on UUCP and bangpaths and POP3, those are vanishingly rare.
 Don’t deploy them on the modern Internet.
 We will also ignore proprietary replacements for these protocols.
 Many mail service providers offer a convenient API that replaces SMTP or IMAP.
 There’s nothing wrong with using these if you’re willing to accept the vendor lock-in, but this book doesn’t cover them.

 Unsolicited advertising is the scourge of email.
-While you’ll hear junk mail called things like “unsolicited commercial email,” the most common term is “spam” because the Internet was built to a Monty Python soundtrack.
+While you’ll hear it called things like unsolicited commercial email (UCE) or junk, the most common technical term is “spam” because the Internet was built to a Monty Python soundtrack.

 For about thirty years, people considered email a miracle.
 You could write a message at your desk and hours or even minutes later it would reach the other side of the planet.
 The early Internet was populated by computer science university students, select computer-related companies, and the US military.
 Blissfully free of broader commercial interests, SMTP was designed for that open network.
 Sysadmins ran open mail relays for the convenience of other sysadmins who suffered outages.
 Everyone worked together to sustain the miracle, with little concern about abuse.